nickarms/100-days-of-code/r1-log.md

 ### R1D8
 Unproductive day today in terms of actual delivery but learned an important lesson about BootStrap and semi-colons, namely DON'T USE THEM!!!
 Anyhow, tomorow is day one. https://twitter.com/sirnixalot/status/950231450489569281

+### R1D9
+Still slow-going but learning about BootStrap in the process, although not sure how much of it is really sticking since I'm covering a LOT of material.
+Time will tell... https://twitter.com/sirnixalot/status/950637488850190336